RoyCrivolotti/AzureFunctionsAndDockerDemo/README.md

 - App that consumes the Azure Function App: `docker pull roycrivolotti/apptoconsumeazurefunctionsincontainer`
 - Azure Function App `docker pull roycrivolotti/azurefunctionapp-docker-demo`

 **Finally**: note that the images used run comands assuming you are using a Linux VM.
-For Windows VM you'd have to make some modifications: for example, the paths would have to be aboslute, starting always from the C:/ position.
+For Windows VM you'd have to make some modifications: for example, the paths would have to be aboslute, starting always from the C:\ position.